How to Fix Door latch broken on Amana NED4655EW (Electric)

 Step 1

-Unplug the dryer before doing anything else to eliminate shock risk.
-Open the door and inspect the door strike — the small plastic tab on the door rim that physically depresses the door switch; if it’s cracked or snapped off, the switch never triggers and the dryer refuses to start.
-If it’s broken, swap it out by removing the two Phillips screws securing it to the door.
+First things first, unplug the dryer to eliminate any risk of shock.
+Open the door and inspect the door strike — that small plastic tab on the door rim that physically depresses the door switch.
+If it’s cracked or broken, the switch will never trigger, and the dryer won’t start.
+If it’s damaged, simply swap it out by removing the two Phillips screws securing it to the door.

 Step 2

-Inspect the latch receiver inside the front panel — this is the spring-clip housing that catches the door strike and holds the door firmly shut; if the spring clip is broken or deformed, the door won’t click closed and the switch won’t make consistent contact.
-Access it by removing the two Phillips screws at the bottom of the lower front panel and tilting the panel away.
-Replace the latch receiver if the clip is visibly damaged or has lost its tension.
+Next, check the latch receiver inside the front panel — that’s the spring-clip housing that catches the door strike and holds the door closed.
+If the spring clip is broken or deformed, the door won’t click shut, and the switch won’t make consistent contact.
+To access it, remove the two Phillips screws at the bottom of the lower front panel and tilt the panel away.
+Replace the latch receiver if the clip shows visible damage or has lost its tension.

 Step 3

-Locate the door switch behind the lint screen housing by removing its two Phillips screws, then set your multimeter to Rx1 and probe the switch terminals while manually pressing the plunger — a good switch reads closed (near zero ohms) when depressed and open when released; any other result means the switch has failed and must be replaced.
-This test confirms whether the electrical signal to start the dryer is actually being sent, separate from the mechanical latch components.
-Pro tip: wiggle the wire harness connector before condemning the switch — a loose connector mimics a failed switch.
+Now, let’s locate the door switch behind the lint screen housing.
+Remove its two Phillips screws, then set your multimeter to Rx1 and probe the switch terminals while manually pressing the plunger.
+A good switch reads closed (near zero ohms) when depressed and open when released.
+If you get any other reading, the switch has failed and needs replacing.
+Remember to wiggle the wire harness connector before condemning the switch; a loose connector can mimic a failed switch.

 Step 4

-Check the door tension spring on the hinge side of the door; this spring keeps the door aligned and under controlled resistance so it closes flush against the front panel seal.
-If the spring is broken or unhooked, the door flops open or sits at an angle, preventing a solid latch.
-Replace by hooking the new spring directly onto the hinge pivot pin — no tools required, but needle-nose pliers help seat it securely.
+Check the door tension spring on the hinge side of the door.
+This spring keeps the door aligned and ensures it closes flush against the front panel seal.
+If the spring is broken or unhooked, the door might flop open or not sit straight, preventing a solid latch.
+You can replace it by hooking the new spring directly onto the hinge pivot pin — no tools required, though needle-nose pliers can help secure it.

 Step 5

-Reinstall all components in reverse order, making sure the latch receiver is seated squarely and the door strike is centered before tightening any screws.
-Close the door firmly — it should click shut in one smooth motion with no play or rattling, which confirms the strike and receiver are properly aligned.
-If you hear a double-click or feel resistance before the click, recheck the alignment of the receiver before restoring power.
+Reinstall all components in reverse order, ensuring the latch receiver is seated squarely, and the door strike is centered before tightening any screws.
+Close the door firmly; it should click shut in one smooth motion with no play or rattling.
+If you hear a double-click or feel resistance before it clicks, recheck the alignment of the receiver before restoring power.

 Step 6

-Restore power and press Start — the drum should begin spinning within two seconds, confirming the door switch is triggering the control board correctly.
-If the dryer still won’t start, press the door firmly while hitting Start to rule out a marginal latch before pursuing a control board diagnosis.
-A successful start on the first press means the full door latch system is functioning as designed.
+Finally, restore power and press Start — the drum should begin spinning within two seconds, confirming the door switch is triggering the control board correctly.
+If the dryer still won’t start, press the door firmly while hitting Start to rule out a marginal latch issue before looking into a control board diagnosis.
+A successful start on the first press means the entire door latch system is functioning as it should.

 Where to Buy Replacement Parts